-Jan Wong has suffered a new legal setback in her long-running battle with her former employer, the Globe & Mail newspaper.
+April Update: Jan Wong has suffered a new legal setback in her long-running battle with her former employer, the Globe & Mail newspaper.
 She had chronicled the breakdown of her employment in her gripping 2012 memoir Out of the Blue.
 Wong may have thought it was permissible to write about the settlement they agreed to, while not mentioning its actual amount.
 She wrote that the paper had paid her “a pile of money to go away,” and “a big fat check landed in my account.”
 The Globe & Mail claimed the confidentiality clause in their agreement had been violated and sued successfully for return of the money.
 Ironically, that has resulted in the disclosure of the settlement, $209,000, something the paper claimed they did not want to be revealed.
 I guess you could say that their vindictiveness came back to bite them.
 More recently, Wong appealed the initial ruling, which has now been upheld by a judge in Toronto.
 Wong was intemperate, but she surely delivers a better fate than to lose her settlement.
 According to this article, she may have one more appeal left to her.

 She pays sincere homage to her predecessors in the field of depression memoirs–William Styron, Andrew Solomon, and Kay Redfield Jamison–quoting strategically from their books.
 She also laments something I’ve written about on this blog, in the context of my own departure from Sterling Publishing in 2009, “the baleful influence that today’s HR mindset casts on our culture, full of its own hermetic vocabulary, with bland euphemisms, opaque acronyms, and inhumane doublespeak.
 Shunning and banishment are two of the signature modes of behavior in this modern HR culture.”
 Wong experienced this far worse than I ever did.
 And yet, it would be wrong to paint the book too bleakly.
-Despite unable to write for most of the two years, and suffering huge losses in cognition and her social comfortability, I was conscious while reading the book that she’s writing it from some post-depression standpoint.
+Despite being unable to write for most of the two years, and suffering huge losses in cognition and her social comfortability, I was conscious while reading the book that she’s writing it from a post-depression standpoint.
 Amazingly, she also manages to inject mordant humor in to the tale, as she portrays some of her managers and the contortions they took to deny how sick she was.

 To top it all off, there’s also a triumphant backstory to the publication of the book, which came out in 2012.
-Out of the Blue has done well, with many recognitions and healthy sales, and yet she was forced to publish it herself after Doubleday Canada canceled it shortly before the manuscript was due to go in to copyediting.
+Out of the Blue has done well, with many recognitions and healthy sales, and yet she was forced to publish it herself after Doubleday Canada canceled it shortly before the manuscript was going in to copyediting.
 They evidently became uneasy over the legal climate around the book, since Wong, the Globe & Mail, and their insurer had had so many legal battles during the course of her ordeal.
 I read a lot of first-person literature, and this is one of the best examples of it I’ve read in a long time.